yaxu/pihkal/chapters/old/400-effects.md

 kind of sound to play, in particular which set of samples or synthesiser notes to choose from.
-There are many more functions allowing you to pattern other aspects of sound, such as loudness, pitch, distortion, panning and filtering.
+There are many more functions allowing you to pattern other aspects of sound, such as loudness, pitch, distortion, panning, filtering.
 This chapter will introduce them, and how to combine them together.

 ## Combining control patterns